1jour1vin

 Wine rated (2023 guide) 95/100 (Extraordinary wine)

-Disgorged in October 2022, Dom Pérignon 2013 is a charming and elegant vintage for this cuvée.
-It reveals complex aromas of buttered pastry, spices, citrus oil, almonds, honey and, when aerated, a touch of smoke.
-The palate is medium-bodied to full-bodied, perfectly balanced, with a chiseled and tight profile.
-The long, cool growing season brought freshness and a delicate earthy note on the finish.
+Disgorged in October 2022, the Dom Pérignon 2013 is a charming and elegant vintage for this cuvée.
+It reveals complex aromas of buttered pastry, spices, citrus oil, almonds, honey, and, upon aeration, a hint of smoke.
+On the palate, it is medium- to full-bodied, perfectly balanced, with a refined and tight profile.
+The long, cool growing season has imparted freshness and a delicate earthy note on the finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France